CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 3: Configuring Barracuda Firewall.md

 ## Overview
 In this task, you will configure the Barracuda Web Application firewall hosted on Azure for publishing IIS Based websites.

 ## Task 1: Configuring Barracuda Firewall

+1. After Providing information to the bottom of the Barracuda End User License Agreement page, It asks you to sign in.

 1. In the **Sign-In page** of Barracuda, use the following credentials: